insideout10/wordlift-docs/docs/woocommerce.rst

-WooCommerce
+WooCommerce SEO by WordLift
 ================

-WordLift for WooCommerce has been specifically designed for e-commerce websites running on WordPress with WooCommerce.
+`WooCommerce SEO by WordLift <https://woocommerce.com/products/e-commerce-seo-by-wordlift/>`_ has been specifically designed for e-commerce websites running on WordPress with WooCommerce.

-WordLift for WooCommerce adds to your products **state-of-the-art structured data** and **extended product markup** that allows you to get more visibility on Google’s retail listing.
+E-commerce SEO by WordLift adds to your products **state-of-the-art structured data** and **extended product markup** that allows you to get more visibility on Google’s retail listing.

-Furthermore, WordLift for WooCommerce allows you to create a **Product Graph** out of the relevant connections between products, brands, product categories, and features.
+Furthermore, E-commerce SEO by WordLift allows you to create a **Product Graph** out of the relevant connections between products, brands, product categories, and features.

 This e-commerce specific form of knowledge graph is a powerful tool to enhance the findability of your products.
 On one side, it helps you **get better results in terms of organic search traffic** and, on the other, it helps you improve the internal linking structure and **refine your product recommendations**.

 **Overview**

-WordLift for WooCommerce enhances your Content Management System adding new features and allowing you to:
+WooCommerce SEO by WordLift enhances your Content Management System adding new features and allowing you to:

 1. Produce **state-of-the-art structured linked data**